simplesalt/main-9bc77/content/posts/cis2_3.md

 But here's the thing: Policies are inherently compromises.
 If proscriptive, there will be more situations they don't fit, and thus incur more exceptions.
 If they are less proscriptive, they won't be as useful in communicating security's priorities and vision.
 If they are proscriptive and but deeply granular, they'll be longer, fewer people will read them, and they'll be less useful.
 In a healthy exception and policy process, the only difference between an exception and a carve-out in policy is just marketing.

-Writing extensively about indicators for GRC team effectiveness isn't on my shortlist, so if you're interested, [hit me up](/contact).
+Writing extensively about GRC isn't on my shortlist.
+If you're interested, [hit me up](/contact).

 ### Fine, what do I do?

 If you don't have an exception process, it's easy to build.
 You can do it with 6 columns in an excel worksheet.
-Assign someone to manage them, an intake, and probably a barebones procedure.
-Your worker will assess the scariness ("risk") of each exception and socialize it appropriately – if it's very scary, more senior executives need to be aware that it's happening.
-Your exception manager also needs to follow up periodically – maybe they figured it out and are now following policy.
-CIS is aggressive on this – don't do it monthly; a year is usually about right.
-Nobody changes their mind on a decision to not follow policy within a month.
+Assign someone to manage them, publish an intake, and write a barebones procedure.
+Your worker will assess the scariness ("risk") of each exception and socialize it appropriately – if it's very scary, more senior executives need to be aware.
+Your exception manager also needs to follow up periodically – maybe they are now following policy.
+CIS is stupidly aggressive on this – nobody changes their mind after a month.
+For most organizations, a yearly review cycle is about right.

 ## Implication 3: Unauthorized Software